 - Learn what phishing emails look like and how to detect them.

 - Remember to treat every email as a phishing email until determined otherwise.

-- Always dispose of phishing (real or simulated) email.
-In lieu of organization guidance, EST recommends deleting when sure and notifying IT security if not sure.
+- Dispose of phishing (real or simulated) email.
+In lieu of organization guidance, EST recommends deleting or notifying IT security if not sure.